 Permanent replication slots are synchronized only from the primary/standby_leader to replica nodes.
 That means, applications are supposed to be using them only from the leader node.
 Using them on replica nodes will cause indefinite growth of pg_wal on all other nodes in the cluster.
-An exception to that rule are permanent physical slots that match the Patroni member names, if you happen to configure any.
+An exception to that rule are physical slots that match the Patroni member names (created and maintained by Patroni).
 Those will be synchronized among all nodes as they are used for replication among them.